ComputationalRadiationPhysics/InFlow/README.md

 # InFlow: Robust outlier detection utilizing Normalizing Flows

-We provide the code for training and evaluating the InFlow model on CIFAR 10 dataset.
+We provide the code for training and evaluating the InFlow model on CIFAR 10 dataset that is based on the paper available at [arXiv](https://arxiv.org/abs/2106.12894).

 ## Requirements